sirpauley/convert_to_png/README.md

 # convert_to_png
-take files in a directory and converting TIFF, TIF, WEBP and WDP to PNG
+take files in a directory and converting TIFF, TIF, WEBP, WDP and AVIF to PNG

 # How to install